stumpapp/stump/apps/docs/src/pages/installation/docker.md

 {% callout title="Note" icon="danger" %}
 Stump will have an official Docker image available when the first beta release is published.

-For now, there is a preview image available on a separate [Dockerhub repository](https://hub.docker.com/r/aaronleopold/stump-preview). **This image will not be frequently updated and should be used for testing purposes only**, so do not expect a fully featured, bug-free experience if you spin up a container.
+Until then, you may use a preview image available on a separate [Dockerhub repository](https://hub.docker.com/r/aaronleopold/stump-preview). **This image will not be frequently updated and should be used for testing purposes only**, so do not expect a fully featured, bug-free experience if you spin up a container.
 {% /callout %}

 ## Usage